I am now part of the internet more than I ever dreamed possible. It’s the real world that’s a haze. And I no longer know who I am.

 I didn’t know what to do.
 I had always been good at dissipating anger, mostly because I’m not an aggressive person.
 I understand that people see from their unique perspective.
 Unlike Sam, I believed that people were essentially good, though sometimes misled, sometimes extremely misled, but always operating out of their own sense of what they thought was right.

 We were opposites in this.
-While I thought bad people were essentially good, he thought good people were essentially bad.
+He thought good people were essentially bad.

 I tried once more.
 I told him that there would be tragedy in my life, that no one could escape it and when it happened, I would do my best to cope, but I didn’t want to dwell on it.
 I wished him the best, and told him that I hoped for him that he could find some happiness.